 Delegates inscribed by their National Federations for WJT events consent to the IJF and its media partners to use content of them, including data, live results, photographs and/or video recordings (hereafter referred to as Media).
-This media may be obtained

-17 people inscribed in judobase (including 1 referee) = (17-1) x 2 = 32 nights or more must be reserved.
+This media may be obtained from National Federations and IJF.
+It will also be acquired by the IJF and its media partners from in and around all IJF WJT event venues.
+Media could be used in print 17 people inscribed in judobase (including 1 referee) = (17-1) x 2 = 32 nights or more must be reserved.

 This rule does not apply to the host National Federation delegates.
 The LOC will do their best to provide the first choice of accommodation but as rooms might be limited this cannot be guaranteed.